Data Processing Agreement

 i. in Clause 11(a) Option shall apply;

-Ii. in Clause 17 Option 2 shall apply.
+ii. in Clause 17 Option 2 shall apply.

 i.
 Processor is the "data exporter" and Sub-Processor is the "data importer";

-Ii. the Module Three terms apply.
+ii. the Module Three terms apply.

-6.7.
-In relation to Personal Data that is subject to the UK GDPR, the Standard Contractual Clauses will apply in accordance with the following modifications:
+The Standard Contractual Clauses will apply in accordance with the following modifications:

 i. the Standard Contractual Clauses will be modified and interpreted in accordance with the UK Addendum, which will be incorporated by reference and form an integral part of the Agreement.